kodie-artner/AR-RViz/README.md

 For the app to work correctly, your robot needs to be localized to a map frame with the tf available.
-If you don't have localization, you can still use the app but the phone will need to be localized anytime the robot is moved via the barcode scanner or manual localization.
+If you don't have localization, you can still use the app but the phone will need to be localized anytime the robot is moved via the QR code scanner or manual localization.

 Robot and mobile device need to be on the same network.